Coherent confluence modulo relations and double groupoids: Polygraphs modulo

 \subsubsection{Completion procedure for $\ERE$}

-By definition, the polygraph $\ER$ is confluent modulo $E$ if and only if the polygraph $\ERE$ is confluent modulo $E$.
-We can extend the above completion procedure in the case of the polygraph modulo $\ERE$.
+By definition, the polygraph modulo $(R,E,\ER)$ is confluent if, and only if, the polygraph modulo $(R,E,\ERE)$ is confluent.
+The completion procedure~\eqref{SSS:CompletionProcedure} extends to polygraphs modulo $(R,E,\ERE)$.
 In that case, the critical branchings of the form $(f,e)$ with $f$ in $\ERE^{\ast (1)}$ and $e$ in $\Eo$ are still trivially confluent.
-Let us denote by $\text{CP}(\ERE,R)$ the set of critical branchings of~$\ERE$ modulo $R$.
-All these critical branchings can be written as a pair $(f \cdot e, g)$, where $(f,g)$ is a critical branching in $\text{CP}(\ER,R)$ and $e$ is an $n$-cell in $\tck{E}$.

-As a consequence, the completion procedure for $\ER$ given in \ref{SSS:CompletionProcedure} can be adapted for the polygraph modulo $\ERE$.
-In that case, the procedure differs from \ref{SSS:CompletionProcedure} by the fact that when adding a rule $\alpha: u \dfl v$ in $R$, one can choose as target of $\alpha$ any element of the equivalence class of $v$ with respect to $E$.
-We prove in the same way than when it terminates, this completion procedure returns an $n$-polygraph $\check{R}$ such that~$\ERE$ is confluent modulo $E$.
+The $\ERE$-critical branchings of the form $(f,g)$, with $f$ in $(\ERE)^{\ast (1)}$ and $g$ in $R^{\ast (1)}$ can be written as a pair $(f' \cdot e, g)$, where $(f',g)$ is a critical branching in $\text{CP}(\ER,R)$ and $e$ is an $n$-cell in $\tck{E}$.
+The completion procedure~\eqref{SSS:CompletionProcedure} for $\ER$ can therefore be adapted to the polygraph modulo $(R,E,\ERE)$.
+In that case, the procedure differs from~\eqref{SSS:CompletionProcedure} by the fact that when adding a rule $\alpha: u \dfl v$ in~$R$, we can choose as target of $\alpha$ any element of the $E$-equivalence class of $v$.
+We prove in the same way that if the procedure terminates, it returns an $n$-polygraph modulo $(\check{R},E,{}_E \check{R}_E)$ that is confluent.